-The script for “The Last Flight” was entirely written by Richard Matheson (unlike others written by Rod Serling but based on stories written by Matheson).
-The episode is a classic “man out of time” episode that offers a glimpse of redemption for one lone World War I pilot.
+The script for “The Last Flight” was entirely written by Richard Matheson (in previous episodes other scripts were written by Rod Serling but based on stories by Matheson).
+This episode is a classic “man out of time” episode that offers a glimpse of redemption for one lone World War I pilot.

 It is March 5, 1917.
 British Royal Flying Corp Second Lieutenant William Terrance “Terry” Decker (played by Kenneth Haigh) flies his plane into a thick cloud before emerging and landing at an airport base.
 He lands at Lafayette Air Base, an American base in Reims, France many years later in the year 1959.
 Somehow he has traveled through time.
 The American military personnel at Lafayette are utterly baffled as to why a World War I era plane has just landed.
 When questioned, Lt.
 Decker explains both the time and the place from which he comes.
 He provides documentation as to his identity.

 Lt.
 Decker had just abandoned his flying partner, Alexander Mackaye, as they were surrounded by seven German aircraft.
 Leaving his partner for dead Lt.
 Decker veered into a cloud and disappeared into the future.
 Lt.
 Decker now believes himself to be a coward.
 He learns that Mackaye is scheduled to arrive at Lafayette that same day and he begins to realize that time has offered him a second chance to save his friend.
 He springs back to his plane assaulting several officers and overcoming his own cowardice.